baldrick/aoc/ReadMe.md

 This code is most often knocked out in the evening after work and once I've got a working solution I don't bother to refine it.
 So don't expect clean code ;-)  And I sometimes just fiddle with part A to get part B done which means code needs unfiddling to re-run part A...

+Finally, as I progress through the puzzles I'll change my approach (e.g. use proper tests instead of simply a different input file) but generally only apply it from that point onwards.
+Re-running older solutions may therefore require work.

 # 2021

 I used Python for this year.
 The language has been around for years but the v2/v3 debacle put me off learning it.
 Until now.
 Make sure `aoc/2021` is included in your `PYTHONPATH` for these solutions to work.
 Python >=3.10 is required.